City of Rock Hill, H. Lee Waters Film - Accession 865 - M386 (437)

 Scope and Content Note

-The City of Rock Hill Film consists of a film of Rock Hill, SC citizens produced by H. Lee Waters in 1937.
-Waters traveled the town and filmed students leaving schools, groups around town, and other scenes of the local community.
+The City of Rock Hill Film consists of a film of Rock Hill, SC citizens produced by H. Lee Waters in March and November 1937.
+The film is just under 43 minutes long.
+Waters traveled the town and filmed Rock Hill schools including Rock Hill High School, Winthrop Training School, among many others and focused on filming students and staff.
+He also filmed hundreds of citizens walking around town especially downtown Rock Hill.
+He captured crowds and traffic scenes, groups around town, and other scenes of the local community including many businesses and their employees, the Herald Office, and the Tom Johnston Civilian Conservation Corp Camp.
 The film was transferred to VHS and the original 35 mm film is with the City of Rock Hill.

 For information concerning copyright please contact the Louise Pettus Archives and Special Collections at Winthrop University.